KirillKazakoff/diplomaFront/README.md

 2. ### Recording media with videoJs plugin
     - **How does it work:** </br> Each time when you click on a record button (video or audio) then it opens a recorder.

-      After that, you may choose whether you want to delete: ![CancelGif]
+      After that, you can choose whether you want to delete: ![CancelGif]

       Or send the record: ![SuccessGif]
       Each recorder has itself max record time.
 When time's up it just stops the record.